mighty-gerbils/gerbil/doc/reference/test.md

   description := string; description of the test case body := code, as in the body of a lambda
 ```

+Creates a new test case, with the body executed in a thunk.

 ### check
 ```scheme